 IRS Form W-9: Can you believe that the W-9 one of the most confusing tax forms out there?
 Designed for individuals that working in a foreign country, it can be very difficult to understand.
 For self-employed individuals who need to establish their tax basis, or reduce their tax liability, they’ll need to complete an IRS Form W-9.
 The purpose of the form to determine how much income tax has been withheld from payments made to you for your work.

 To understand more about W-9 Form, you need to know what it’s important, who needs one, and when do you need it.

 W-9 Form usually known as “Request for Taxpayer Identification Number”.
 It used mostly to collect TIN or SSN from a person or a business.
 In other words, this tax form used to collect complete information about the contractor like name, TIN, individual type, etc.

 What information is on W-9?

-- The first line is the contractor’s name.
+- The first line the contractor’s name.
 Ensure to provide the name as shown on the tax return.

 - The second line provides the business name of the payee.

 - On the third line check the federal tax classification.
 This includes Individual / sole proprietor or single-member LLC, C corporation, S corporation, Partnership, Trust/estate, LLC.

 - Line 4 explains your exemption i.e., backup withholding taxes if any.